 300lb 136kg | 348lb 158kg | 292lb 133kg | 285lb 129kg | 278lb 126kg | 271lb 123kg | 254lb 115kg |

-As an advanced lifter, you should be able to dumbbell row 85-123% of your body weight.
+Generally speaking, an advanced lifter should be able to dumbbell row 115 to 120% of their body weight for a single repetition.

-How Good Is Your Dumbbell Row Weight Vs Others?
+How Good Is Your Dumbbell Row Vs Others?

-Here are the percentages of males who can dumbbell row their body weight:
+Here’s the average percentage of people who can dumbbell row their own body weight:

 ---|---|